Freedom Circle logo

 • Robert A. Heinlein

-Heinlein became one of the first American science fiction writers to break into mainstream magazines such as The Saturday Evening Post in the late 1940s.
-He was one of the best-selling science fiction novelists for many decades, and he, Isaac Asimov and Arthur C. Clarke are often considered to be the "Big Three" of English-language science fiction authors.
-Notable Heinlein works include Stranger in a Strange Land, Starship Troopers (which helped mould the space marine and mecha archetypes) and The Moon Is a Harsh Mistress.
+Heinlein became one of the first American science-fiction writers to break into mainstream magazines such as The Saturday Evening Post in the late 1940s.
+He was one of the best-selling science-fiction novelists for many decades, and he, Isaac Asimov and Arthur C. Clarke are often considered the "Big Three" of English-language science fiction authors4.
+Notable Heinlein works include Stranger in a Strange Land, Starship Troopers (which helped mold the space marine and mecha archetypes) and The Moon Is a Harsh Mistress.
+His work sometimes had controversial aspects, such as plural marriage in The Moon Is a Harsh Mistress, militarism in Starship Troopers and technologically competent women characters who were formidable5, yet often stereotypically feminine—such as Friday.

-Within the framework of his science fiction stories, Heinlein repeatedly addressed certain social themes: the importance of individual liberty and self-reliance, the obligation individuals owe to their societies, the influence of organized religion on culture and government and the tendency of society to repress nonconformist thought.
+Heinlein used his science fiction as a way to explore provocative social and political ideas and to speculate how progress in science and engineering might shape the future of politics, race, religion and sex.
+Within the framework of his science-fiction stories, Heinlein repeatedly addressed certain social themes: the importance of individual liberty and self-reliance, the nature of sexual relationships, the obligation individuals owe to their societies, the influence of organized religion on culture and government, and the tendency of society to repress nonconformist thought.
 He also speculated on the influence of space travel on human cultural practices.

-Heinlein was named the first Science Fiction Writers Grand Master in 1974.
-Four of his novels won Hugo Awards, a different four won Nebula Awards.
-In addition, fifty years after publication, three of his works were awarded "Retro Hugos"—awards given retrospectively for works that were published before the Hugo Awards came into existence.
-In his fiction, Heinlein coined terms that have become part of the English language, including "grok", "waldo" and "speculative fiction", as well as popularizing the terms like "TANSTAAFL", "pay it forward" and "space marine".
-He also anticipated mechanical computer-aided design with "Drafting Dan" and described a modern version of a waterbed in his novel The Door Into Summer, though he never patented or built one.
-In the first chapter of the novel Space Cadet he anticipated the cell phone, 35 years before Motorola invented the technology.
-Several of Heinlein's works have been adapted for film and television.
+Heinlein was named the first Science Fiction Writers Grand Master in 19746.
+Four of his novels won Hugo Awards.
+In addition, fifty years after publication, seven of his works were awarded "Retro Hugos"—awards given retrospectively for works that were published before the Hugo Awards came into existence7.
+In his fiction, Heinlein coined terms that have become part of the English language, including grok, waldo and speculative fiction, as well as popularizing existing terms like "TANSTAAFL", "pay it forward", and "space marine".
+He also anticipated mechanical computer-aided design with "Drafting Dan" and described a modern version of a waterbed in his novel Beyond This Horizon.[16]